bibleexchange/courses/poetry/en/409_ecclesiastes_chapter-10.md

 #### Folly disgraces the fool by revealing itself (v.
 2–4)

-The right hand was regarded as the side of strength, skill, good and favor and the left hand was regarded as weak and bad.
-"To have one's heart at his left side is to have the 'springs of life' (Proverbs 4:23) located in the realm of practical and spiritual incompetence."[1]
-He shows everyone that he is a fool.
+The right hand was regarded as the side of strength, skill, good and favor and the left hand was regarded as weak and bad.<sup>[1]</sup> He shows everyone that he is a fool.

 #### Folly disgraces in high places (v.
 5–7)